dmsoares/star-trek-action-figures-inc/README.md

 data Tuple a b = MkTuple a b
 ```

 A `Tuple` is a type with only one data constructor `MkTuple`.
 As always, this data constructor is a function.
-In this case, one which, given two arguments of type `a` and `b`, returns a value which inhabits the type `Tuple`.
+In this case, one which, given two arguments of type `a` and `b`, returns a value which inhabits the type `Tuple a b`.

 Tuples are often used when we have heterogenous data that we want to package together.
 We may want to package arguments to a function that outputs a formatted string with the name and age of a person: `Tuple Name Age`, or simply `(Name, Age)` if we choose to use the canonical `(,)` type.